Jellonator/texstitch/README.md

 the Nintendo Gamecube, then here are a few tips:
  * You need python3 installed and the ability to use the command line to use this program.
+ * You will need the Python `pillow` library installed.
+Install it with `pip install pillow`.
  * 64x32 textures can be easily stitched together using the `stitch auto` command, since these textures share borders.
 * If using the `stitch auto` command, make sure to only select environment